Build vs. Buy Your IoT Platform?

 The ability to collect usage metrics and insights

-The ability to remotely monitor product performance and apply fixes or alert users when necessarily
+The ability to remotely monitor product performance and apply fixes or alert users when necessary

 The ability to integrate with other systems such as Alexa, Google Home, etc.